paul-london/paul-london/README.md

 ## **Data Scientist | Python, SQL, Machine Learning | Bioinformatics | Molecular Diagnostics**

-Bridging wet-lab and computational expertise to generate actionable insights, automate workflows, and deliver reproducible pipelines in biotech and data science projects.
+I’m a Molecular Technologist turned Data Scientist with a strong foundation in molecular biology, bioinformatics, and applied machine learning.
+With experience working in both lab and data environments, I build data‑driven solutions that blend **scientific insight** and **engineering discipline**.

+I’m passionate about:
+- Building reproducible ML pipelines and workflows
+- Translating biological data into actionable insights
+- Bridging wet‑lab science with computational biology and data engineering

 ## 🎯 Career Goals
-I am focused on applying bioinformatics, data science, and AI/ML to translational research, clinical genomics, and biotech analytics.
-Open to opportunities in biotech, pharma, and data-driven research roles.
+I am focused on applying data science, AI/ML, and bioinformatics to translational research, clinical genomics, and biotech analytics.
+Open to opportunities in biotech, pharma, healthcare, and other data-driven roles.

 ## 🛠️ Skillset